The stated mission of the Church of the Nazarene is to "make Christlike disciples in the nations."

 We emphasize to students the essential role of water baptism and the Lord's Supper as sacraments formative of the Church's identity and as means of God's grace.
 Water baptism is the appropriate public demonstration of commitment to the community of faith.
 We teach that the Lord's Supper celebrates the central reality of the Incarnation -- God the Son come in human nature. [ devotional thoughts on Holy Communion ]

 We teach that Christians worship the One God who is triune -- Father, Son, and Holy Spirit.
 We were created to worship God and to enjoy Him all the days of our lives.
 Worship of God and service to Him is the center of Christian life.
 All else flows from that worship.

 In articulating our beliefs, we lean on the time-honored phrasing of the Apostles' Creed as well as the Nicene and Chalcedonian Creeds.
 In our classes, Christ is presented as the author and Lord of His Church.

-Our belief as Nazarenes is that following Jesus must include believing that the gospel is good news for marginalized people, for victims of abuse, for prisoners and their families, for the illiterate, and for victims of tragedies that threaten to destroy them.
+Our belief as Nazarenes is that following Jesus must include believing that the gospel is good news for marginalized people, victims of abuse, prisoners and their families, the illiterate, and victims of tragedies that threaten to destroy them.